What to lookout for when calibrating - LightSpace CMS, Calman, and DisplayCal/Argyll

 These results really speak for themselves - the closer to the desired target gamma, the better the result.

 As with the Gamma charts, RGB Separation is easy to read.
-The closer the individual RGB plots overlap each other, and the closer those plots are to the ideal target (the black line), the better the calibration accuracy, assuming the display's native gamut is larger than the target gamut, as is the case with this display.
+The closer the individual RGB plots overlap each other, and the closer those plots are to the ideal target (the black line), the better the calibration accuracy.
 The poorer RGB Separation result with Calman, and to a lesser extent with DisplayCal/Argyll, are fairly obvious.

 As with the Gamma and RGB Separation charts, RGB Balance is also easy to read.
 The closer the individual RGB plots overlap each other, and the closer those plots are to the ideal target (the black line) the better.